40+ Free Corporate Bylaws Templates

 Officers

 All officers are appointed by the directors and these officers are responsible for the daily management of the corporation.
-Therefore, corporate bylaws must state the titles and duties of all the appointed officers (president, vice president, secretary, and treasurer) including the selection and dismissal protocol.
+Therefore, bylaws must state the titles and duties of all the appointed officers (president, vice president, secretary, and treasurer), including the selection and dismissal protocol.

 Shareholders

-Articles of incorporation list the number of shares issued, while bylaws will go into more detail, such as what shares represent ownership in the company, and if they are either voting or nonvoting.
+Articles of incorporation list the number of shares issued, while bylaws go into more detail, such as what shares represent ownership in the company and if they are voting or not voting.

 Committees

-The bylaws should state the corporation’s provision for the various committees including their specific tasks or functions.
-Other details include the committee members’ selection process, expected period of service, and the protocol in place for creating a new committee and for dissolving an existing one.
+The bylaws should state the corporationโs provisions for the various committees, including their specific tasks or functions.
+Other details include the committee membersโ selection process, the expected period of service, and the protocol in place for creating a new committee and dissolving an existing one.

 Meetings

-In a corporate bylaws document, there should be a scheduled location and time for both general and special meetings as well as a meeting notification procedure, vote by proxy requirements, and quorum requirements.
-The shareholders and directors are required to have a meeting at least once a year while other meetings may be held virtually when really needed.
+In a bylaws document, there should be a scheduled location and time for both general and special meetings, as well as a meeting notification procedure, vote by proxy requirements, and quorum requirements.
+The shareholders and directors are required to have a meeting at least once a year, while other meetings may be held virtually when really needed.

 Conflicts of interest

 A conflict of interest can occur when a board member or shareholder has financial interests in two or more companies that are competing with each other.
-This is the reason why corporate bylaws should dictate that shareholders and directors are required to disclose any potential conflict of interest.
-How such conflicts will be handled should also be outlined in the corporate bylaws.
+This is the reason why bylaws should dictate that shareholders and directors are required to disclose any potential conflict of interest.
+How such conflicts will be handled should also be outlined in it.

 Amendment

-Amendment of corporate bylaws is a norm and must follow standard practice.
+Amendment of corporate bylaws is the norm and must follow standard practice.
 This covers the manner in which notice of prospective amendment will pass as well as the manner of approval and voting.
-Ensure to update your corporation’s bylaws once your business practices need to change.
-To carry out corporate bylaws amendment, firstly, call a meeting.
+Ensure to update your corporationโs bylaws once your business practices need to change.
+To carry out the amendment, first call a meeting.

 Secondly, distribute a copy of the proposed amendments to board members.
 Thirdly, all shareholders and board members must vote.
 Fourthly, present a written resolution if the vote favors the amendment.
 And lastly, add new changes to your current bylaws.